$199.95 at Amazon

 The securing system works hand-in-hand with the compartment design to hold the laptop in place, ensuring that it doesn't move.
 Adjustable Velcro straps, like those found on the Thule Paramount, work best.
 Other options don't have these securing systems but have a separate pocket for the laptop.
-Those that are more narrow will limit the range of motion inside the backpack, but would not keep the computer stable in its position.
-Most of the bags had no securing system at all, meaning you'd better be very careful to set your bag down upright and gently, or pay the possible price.
+Those that are more narrow will limit the range of motion, while wider slots will have your computer shifting around more.
+Some of the bags have no securing system at all, meaning you must take care to set your bag down upright and gently, or be prepared to pay the possible price.

-In the end, none of these backpacks did an ideal job of protecting a laptop.
-Regardless of which bag you use, your best protection is diligent awareness of how you move with your pack on and how you set it down.
-Although there were refinements we would like to see made, we found that the Osprey Flapjack will do the best job of keeping your laptop safe from abuse.
-On the other end of the spectrum, we determined that the Timbuk2 Rogue was the bag most likely to leave you with a broken or damaged computer, even though we liked the bag in general.
+In the end, none of these backpacks do a perfect job of protecting a laptop.
+Regardless of which bag you use, the best protection is a keen awareness of how you move with your pack on and how you set it down.
+Although there are refinements we would like to see, we deem the Thule Pack n' Pedal to be the most protective of weather and other impacts.

-Perhaps the most critical component of any backpack is how comfortable it is to carry.
-After all, if you can't stand to put the bag on your back for more than a couple minutes, how effective will it be for carrying things all over town, or the world?
-To test comfort we wanted to make sure that we mimicked real life conditions; so, we loaded these bags up with our around town necessities and carried them everywhere we went.
+Another critical aspect of any backpack is how comfortable it is to carry.
+After all, if you can't stand to put the bag on your back for more than a few minutes, how effective will it be for carrying things all over town — or the world?
+To test comfort, we wanted to make sure that we mimicked real-life conditions.
+We loaded these bags up with our around-town necessities and carried them everywhere we went.
 We also wore them with much lighter loads to see how each felt without a laptop or much else.
 Testers and friends of different shapes, sizes, and genders donned each model to determine how they fit and how comfortable each is for everyday wear.

-Equally important, as far as comfort goes, is the construction of the back plate.
-Some of the backpacks we tested had super stiff stays or plastic sheets to add rigidity and protection to the laptop.
-While these may have done a better job protecting your laptop, which is another very critical factor in which laptop backpack to choose, we found that packs which incorporated soft padding in the back plate were the most comfortable, both for walking and bike riding.
+Equally important, as far as comfort goes, is the construction of the backplate.
+Some of the backpacks we tested have super stiff trays or plastic sheets to add rigidity and protection to the laptop.
+While these may do a better job of protecting your computer (a key factor), they are not as comfortable.
+Packs like the Incase Icon that incorporate soft padding in the backplate were the most comfortable in our tests, both for walking and bike riding.
 We also appreciate a backplate with good breathability, like The North Face Borealis.

 What use is a backpack if it can't store everything that you need to carry?
-In our view, not much.
-We determined that two factors were most important when comparing storage: 1) How much can it hold?
+We determined that two factors are most important when comparing storage: 1) How much can it hold?
 2) How well does it stay organized?
-A few of the bags we tested, like the Patagonia Black Hole 25 and Burton Tinder were a top-loading style, similar to a classic rucksack, and while they could carry enough for us to be happy, they included very few features to help to stay organized.
+While there is certainly a fine balance between a backpack's volume and organization capacity, backpacks come in all shapes and sizes.

 Ease of Use

-While all of the backpacks listed here are designed to carry laptops, we wanted to also compare how well they carried everything else and how well they handled everyday use of other items besides laptops.
-We specifically addressed different contexts or activities and measured how easy it was to perform these tasks.
-Was the bag big enough to carry water?
-Does it come with its own hydration reservoir?
+While all of the backpacks listed here are designed to carry laptops, we also wanted to compare how well they hold everything else and how well they handle everyday use of other items besides laptops.
+We specifically addressed different contexts and activities and measured how easy it was to perform these tasks.
+Is the bag big enough to carry water?
 Can it carry a jacket, climbing shoes, and harness for a session at the gym, or even a full change of clothes?
 How about picking up groceries for dinner on your way home from work?
 Most importantly, we checked to see which allows the easiest access to your laptop when the pack is fully loaded.

 While we didn't expect any of these bags to be completely waterproof, it is nice to know that if you get caught out in a rainstorm, all of your precious and expensive gadgets will not end up water damaged.
-For that reason, we also decided to test these bags for water resistance.
-Testing these bags during the Fall in Tahoe, it was hard to find consistent rain to use for our purposes, so we were forced to create our own "rainstorm" in the shower.
-We devised a test which we thought was a fair and adequate test of water resistance and subjected each of the bags to the test.
+For that reason, we tested these bags for water resistance.
+We put each backpack under a shower for five minutes to see if any water leakage occurred.
+If you live in a wet climate, this metric is important, but it may not be a top priority if you reside in a hot and dry area.

-The results of the test were predictably all over the board.
-We noticed that two things in particular made for an especially water resistant bag: a durable water resistant (DWR) coating and covered zippers.
-DWR coatings are applied to the fabric of a bag and help it to shed water upon contact, rather than absorb water.
-It's worth noting that over time and with wear, these DWR coatings will break down and wear off, and will need to be reapplied if the original amount of water resistance is to be maintained.
-We found that zippers were the main point of water entry into a backpack.
+The test results were predictably all over the board.
+We noticed that two things, in particular, made for an exceptionally water-resistant bag: a durable water-resistant (DWR) coating and covered zippers.
+DWR coatings are applied to the fabric of a bag and help it shed water upon contact, rather than absorb water.
+It's worth noting that over time and with wear, these DWR coatings will break down and wear off and require reapplication if the original amount of water resistance is to be maintained.
+Zipper quality is important, as it is the main point of water entry into a backpack.